PUBLISH DATE: Jun 24 2024

 2. Lacking control

-Cloud-based solutions typically belong to particular vendors.
+Cloud-based solutions typically belong to particular cloud ERP vendors.
 In this light, you may have minimal control over the key functions of the involved technology.
 Hence, the developers can bring about changes that your company will dislike.
 For example, UI/UX transformation often makes apps less usable.
-On-premise apps are good in the sense that they offer manufacturing software development opportunities not available in other solutions.
+On-premise apps are good in the sense that they offer manufacturing software development opportunities not available in an average cloud ERP solution.

 3. Reliance on a vendor